leibniz-psychology/psychnotebook-deploy/doc/incidents.rst

     ``sudo`` instead.

-    In the future critical services (LDAP, Kerberos, Web) should be moved to a different, non-user-accessible machine.
+    In the future critical services (LDAP, Kerberos, Web) should be moved to a different, non-user-accessible machine to limit the scope of such incidents.

     ..
 Obviously.
 Duh.